RobinTTY/LearningCollection/website/docs/General Concepts/Stack vs Heap.md

 ## Heap

 The heap is a block of memory in which objects (i.e., reference-type instances) reside.
 Whenever a new object is created, it is allocated on the heap, and a reference to that object is returned.
 During a program’s execution, the heap starts filling up as new objects are created.
 The runtime has a garbage collector that periodically deallocates objects from the heap, so your program does not run out of memory.
-An object is eligible for deallocation as soon as it’s not referenced by anything that’s itself “alive.”
+An object is eligible for deallocation as soon as it’s not referenced by anything that’s itself "alive."

 Value-type instances (and object references) live wherever the variable was declared.
 If the instance was declared as a field within a class type, or as an array element, that instance lives on the heap.
 You can’t explicitly delete objects in C#, as you can in C++.
 An unreferenced object is eventually collected by the garbage collector.